-• --save\netcdf={filename.nc}: Save complete model, including results, to the given NetCDF file.
-This is the recommended way to save model input and output data into a single file, as it preserves all data fully, and allows later reconstruction of the Calliope model for further analysis.
+- --save\netcdf={filename.nc}: Save complete model, including results, to the given NetCDF file.
+This is the recommended way to save model input and output data into a single file, as it preserves all data fully, and allows later reconstruction of the Calliope model for further analysis. - --save\csv={directory name}: Save results as a set of CSV files to the given directory.
+This can be handy if the modeler needs results in a simple text-based format for further processing with a tool like Microsoft Excel. - --save\plots={filename.html}: Save interactive plots to the given HTML file (see Analysing a model for further details on the plotting functionality). - --debug: Run in debug mode, which prints more internal information, and is useful when troubleshooting failing models.

-- --save\csv={directory name}: Save results as a set of CSV files to the given directory.
-This can be handy if the modeler needs results in a simple text-based format for further processing with a tool like Microsoft Excel. - --save\plots={filename.html}: Save interactive plots to the given HTML file (see Analysing a model for further details on the plotting functionality). - --debug: Run in debug mode, which prints more internal information, and is useful when troubleshooting failing models. - --override\file={filename.yaml}: {override\groups}: Specify override groups to apply to the model (see below for more information). - --help: Show all available options.
+- --scenario={scenario} and --override\dict={yaml\string}: Specify a scenario, or one or several overrides, to apply to the model, or apply specific overrides from a YAML string (see below for more information) - --help: Show all available options.